RaptorCoding/improved-ndcord/README.md

-# ndcord
+# improved/fixed ndcord
-Simple Discord Rich Presence for Navidrome
+Still Simple Discord Rich Presence for Navidrome with Album Cover support

 ## How it works?
-This python script takes Json data from Navidrome Rest API and then sends it to a Discord developer app via [pypresence](https://github.com/qwertyquerty/pypresence "pypresence").
+This python script takes Json data from Navidrome Rest API then uses said Json data to get a picture from your server and then sends it to a Discord developer app via [pypresence](https://github.com/qwertyquerty/pypresence "pypresence").
+(BOTH OF THESE WORK WITH ENCODED URLS !!!
+YOUR PASSWORD AND USERNAME IS IN SAID URL !!! (it seems unsafe so i'm pointing that out, i'm not fixing it either because i'm too lazy :P))

 ## How to start?
 ### Get Discord client_id